Divorce Tools Splitting Up Your Children Relationship Info Self Care General Info

 Can the kids live with the stepparent if the custodial parent dies?

 Sally's Question: My husband has sole custody of his 3 children from a previous marriage.
 I have joint custody from my previous relationship.
 Both of us are the primary custodial parent (both non-custodial parents aren't that much involved in the children's lives).
 We also have 2 children together, for a total of 6 children in the home.
 We have raised all children together for the last 10 years.
-In the event that either of us dies, would our step children be forced to reside with their biological parent.
-If so is their a way we could transfer our custody to each other in the event that either of us dies?
+In the event that either of us dies, would our step children be forced to reside with their biological parent?
+If so is there a way we could transfer our custody to each other in the event that either of us dies?

 Brette's Answer: Generally custody is given to the biological parent in the event of the death of the custodial parent.
 You can state in your will you want guardianship to be with your spouse.
 The surviving stepparent can seek custody.
 In some states stepparents have more rights than others.
 There's no cut and dry answer.
 You should consult with an attorney in your state about your options.
-The other choice to get do an adoption now - get the bio parents to agree and sign off. » Return to top
+The other choice to get do an adoption now - get the bio parents to agree and sign off.

 Can I relinquish my parental rights concerning my stepson?